laurakelly1/wall-art-app/README.md

 <p align="center">
 <img src="https://github.com/laurakelly1/wall-art-app/blob/main/images/websiteHeading.png" />
 </p>
 There are currently no artworks hanging in my home!
-Along with the commitment issues I have, I struggled to imagine the chosen artwork bringing my living room alive.
+Along with the interior design commitment issues I have, I struggled to imagine the chosen artwork bringing my living room alive.
 Enter: Still Wall.
 <br>
 <br>
 This website allows users to search through the Art Institute of Chicago's database and see their chosen image displayed on a mockup of a wall at home.
 It makes choosing easy!